jonsevoich/docs/content/github/site-policy/github-corporate-terms-of-service.md

 Each Party is an independent contractor with respect to the subject matter of this Agreement.
 Nothing contained in this Agreement will be deemed or construed in any manner to create a legal association, partnership, joint venture, employment, agency, fiduciary, or other similar relationship between the Parties, and neither Party can bind the other contractually.

 #### 10. Questions
-Questions about the Terms of Service?
-[Contact us](https://github.com/contact/).
+Questions about the Terms of Service? [isafevendors@gmail.com](https://github.com/isafevendors@gmail.com/).